 Debra K. Kirby, Esq.

-Debra brings command experience in organized crime and internal affairs with an acute focus on integrity systems, covert operations and the need for strong accountability practices in support of operational priorities.
-She also established the first FBI/Internal Affairs Task Force in the nation; as a result, federal investigations and administrative actions directed at serious misconduct increased significantly.
+Debra brings command experience in patrol operations, investigations, organized crime, law enforcement training, policy development, data-led policing and internal affairs with an acute focus on integrity systems, covert operations and the need for strong accountability practices in support of operational priorities.
+She also established the first Federal Bureau of Investigations (FBI)/Internal Affairs Task Force in the U.S. As a result, federal investigations and administrative actions directed at serious misconduct increased significantly.

 Debra served as General Counsel to the Superintendent and led reform on prisoner treatment, LGBT policies and officer-involved shooting (OIS) reviews.
 Partnering with the independent oversight agency for the CPD’s use of force, the Independent Police Review Authority, she established formal review of OIS focused on identifying training, supervision and policy issues and resolution.
 She was an instrumental partner in developing the CPD’s response protocol for OIS in agreement with the Review Authority.

 Debra has significant labor relations experience, having negotiated with the City to obtain the first supervisor’s contract for CPD sergeants, and later representing the CPD as General Counsel in labor negotiations and grievances for all members of the department.

 A licensed attorney in the State of Illinois, Debra has a master’s degree in homeland security awarded by the

 Naval Postgraduate School and an undergraduate degree from the University of Illinois.
 She is a graduate of the FBI National Academy and was a Fulbright Scholar for Law Enforcement working with the University of Manchester in the United Kingdom.